drphilmarshall/Pangloss/README.md

 anything you like with it, as long as you keep propagating the license information.

-When reporting on your use of Pangloss, we ask that you include:
+However, when reporting on your use of Pangloss, we do ask that you include:
 * A citation to: **Collett et al. (2013), MNRAS accepted, arxiv/XXXX.XXX**
 * An acknowledgment including a link to this repo, such as:
 _"This work made use of the Pangloss code, written by Tom Collett and